 Temporary Entry of Materials and Personal Belongings

-Both Sweden and the USA are in the ATA-carnet system, the documentation that replaces the need to apply for temporary import authorization.
+Both Sweden and the U.S. are in the ATA-carnet system, the documentation that replaces the need to apply for temporary import authorization.
 Goods that will be temporarily imported to the EU/Sweden and re-exported in unchanged condition (such as certain professional equipment, show materials or samples), can be temporarily admitted.
-More information about the temporary admission of goods and information regarding bringing personal belongings, including medicines can be found on the Swedish Customs’ website.
+See more information about the temporary admission of goods can be found on the Swedish Customs’ website, and information regarding bringing personal belongings, including medicines.